Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-AeWfPCZQZBQ.md

 ### Transcript

-> uh when will we get the toilet dlc uh i'm not sure soon soon one dollar dlc flushing um i i asked about that recently and we're gonna wait until after update four before we sort of look into that but it's a one dollar dlc coming soon yeah
+> when will we get the toilet dlc, i'm not sure soon soon one dollar dlc flushing, i i asked about that recently and we're gonna wait until after update four before we sort of look into that but it's a one dollar dlc coming soon yeah